-DIT.
-When choosing the DIT, one should avoid any saturation.
-For the off-axis PSF, the user should refer to the ERIS ETC to select an appropriate integration time for their target.
-When the target is close or onto the vortex center, the stellar flux is rejected by a factor that depends mostly on the quality of the centering.
+DITs: When choosing the DIT, one should avoid any saturation.
+For the off-axis PSF, the user should refer to the ERIS ETC5 to select an appropriate integration time for their target.
+When the target is close or onto the vortex centre, the stellar flux is rejected by a factor that depends mostly on the quality of the centring.